 In activities that run the gamut from kayaking and crafts, to basketball and the popular “ropes course,” campers learn coping skills that help them to manage their feelings and share stories and memories with others who understand their unique pain.

 Started in 1993, Camp Evergreen serves children each summer, entirely free of charge.
 The cost of running the camp, however, is anything but free.
-In 2016, it cost Center for Hospice Care $309.06 per camper in direct costs; once the indirect costs are included, the total cost is approximately $20,000 annually.
+Since 2016, it has cost Center for Hospice Care $310 per camper on average in direct costs; once the indirect costs are included, the total cost is approximately $20,000 annually.
 The gift of endowment would assure Camp Evergreen’s future – and have an all-but-incalculable impact on the children who find solace here.